HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="EAC"></a>EAC
-[Election Assistance Commission], created by the [Help America Vote Act](#HelpAmericaVoteAct) (HAVA) to assist the states regarding [HAVA] compliance and to distribute HAVA funds to the states.
-The EAC is also charged with creating [voting system](#votingsystem) guidelines and operating the federal government's [first](#1.0) voting system certification program.
-The EAC is also responsible for maintaining the [National Voter Registration] form, conducting research, and administering a national clearinghouse on [elections](#election) that includes shared practices, information for [voters](#voter), and other resources to improve elections.
+Election Assistance Commission, created by the [Help America Vote Act](#HelpAmericaVoteAct) (HAVA) to assist the states regarding HAVA compliance and to distribute HAVA funds to the states.
+The EAC is also charged with creating [voting system](#votingsystem) guidelines and operating the federal government's first voting system certification program.
+The EAC is also responsible for maintaining the National Voter Registration form, conducting research, and administering a national clearinghouse on [elections](#election) that includes shared practices, information for [voters](#voter), and other resources to improve elections.

 \#vvsg
 ## <a name="earlyvoting"></a>early voting